xavdid/website/src/pages/projects.md

 These projects aren't available publicly, so you'll just have to take my word for it that they were really cool.

-- At Stripe, I work primarily on the Stripe Dashboard and some of our backend tooling.
-You've likely seen my work if you've tried to change a setting while in Test Mode.
+- At Stripe, I made contributions to the Stripe [Dashboard](https://support.stripe.com/topics/dashboard) and some of our backend tooling.
+You've likely seen my work if you've tried to change a setting while in [Test Mode](https://docs.stripe.com/test-mode#test-mode) or created a sandbox.
 - At Zapier, my first big project on the platform team was to re-write the Slack integration to take advantage of their new webhook features.
 If you used Slack with Zapier anytime after May 2017, you were using my code!
 - I also implemented a version of the public Zapier Developer page.
 You can see a (mostly working) version of it at the [Wayback Machine](https://web.archive.org/web/20180326060057if_/https://zapier.com/developer/)
 - At RelateIQ, my primary job was "Internal Tools".
 The best one was a internal admin site built with Sinatra that read from our production Mongo database.